zoek1/aDuana/README.md

 If you have some error with respect to insecure content I recommend use certbot and nginx to configure ssl certificates.
 Go this site for more details: https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx
 Also, you can open an issue in this repo to provide this configuration.

-**Run your instance and give them a thematic**
-My instance is focusing on stay relevant in the crypto ecosystem adding news sites, technical posts from arweave medium, gitcoin blog , and so on.

 ## Functionality